 All inverter-based DER units shall be UL 1741 certified.
 Certified DER equipment that do not require a supplemental DER device to meet IEEE 1547 requirements at the Reference Point of Applicability and where the impedance between the PCC and POC is less than 0.5% on the DER rated apparent power and voltage base shall be considered fully compliant.
 Partially compliant DER shall require further evaluation and possible testing.
-All DER systems shall meet the requirements of IEEE 1547 regardless of whether they are classified as fully or partially compliant.
+All DER systems shall meet the requirements of IEEE 1547 regardless of whether the equipment is classified as fully or partially compliant.

-39 A Minnesota license Professional Engineer signature is required for certified system greater than 250 kW or for non-certified system greater than 20 kW as outlined in C-MIP Fast Track Process Section 2.2.
+&lt;sup>38 A Minnesota license Professional Engineer signature is required for certified system greater than 250 kW or for non-certified system greater than 20 kW as outlined in C-MIP Fast Track Process Section 2.2.

-40 C-MIP Certificate of Completion is an example of certifying the DER system is ready for testing.
+&lt;sup>39 C-MIP Certificate of Completion is an example of certifying the DER system is ready for testing.